 Issues are problems, but that’s merely a quick and easy why to describe them.
 There’s much more about managing and tracking issues, and if you want to take a deep dive into the topic, then there’s no better place than the ProjectManager.com blog.
 To get you started, we’ve selected the top three articles and tutorial videos on the subject, which are listed below.

-Now that you’ve downloaded your free Excel template, you’ve created one to use for your project and you’ve seen how these documents are critical pieces of project management, are you ready to take the next step?
+Now that you’ve downloaded your free Excel issue template, you’ve created one to use for your project and you’ve seen how these documents are critical pieces of project management, are you ready to take the next step?
 A standalone, static template is helpful, but it can be so much more useful, efficient and productive when part of a suite of project management software tools.

 ProjectManager.com is a cloud-based, online software that offers project managers and their teams the tools they need to work together and get the project completed faster, better and cheaper.
 Not only does it have features to track issues, but there’s so much more.
-From planning, monitoring and reporting on the project, ProjectManager.com sees you through ever phase in the project’s lifecycle.
+From planning, monitoring and reporting on the project, ProjectManager.com sees you through every phase in the project’s lifecycle.

 Our award-winning software has been rated #1 by Gartner’s GetApp in its project management app category, which is collected by actual users of the software.
 Why not see for yourself what ProjectManager.com can do for you and your team by taking this free 30-day trial.